Government of Richmond, Virginia

 The government of Richmond, Virginia, headquartered at Richmond City Hall in Downtown Richmond, is organized under the Charter of Richmond, Virginia and provides for a "strong" mayor-council system.
 The mayor is elected to a four-year term and is responsible for the administration of city government.
 The Richmond City Council is a unicameral body consisting of nine members, each elected to represent a geographic district.
 The city of Richmond is located in the 13th Judicial Circuit of Virginia, and its court system consists of a circuit court and four district courts.

 Richmond's government employs approximately 4,000 people.
 The city government is responsible for public education, correctional institutions, public safety, recreational facilities, sanitation, water supply, and welfare services.

 Mayor's Office

-The current Mayor of Richmond and 80th in the sequence of regular officeholders is Democrat Levar Stoney.
-Stoney was elected in the 2016 Richmond mayoral election and succeeded Dwight C. Jones, a Baptist pastor and former member of the Virginia House of Delegates.
+The current Mayor of Richmond and 81st in the sequence of regular officeholders is Democrat Danny Avula.
+Avula was elected in the 2024 Richmond mayoral election.

 Mayor's Staff

 Office of the Press Secretary to the Mayor

 The Office of the Press Secretary to the Mayor serves as the public relations advisor to the Mayor and the Chief Administrative Officer and is the primary contact for the news media.
 As of June 2020, Jim Nolan served as the Director of Communications for the office of the Press Secretary.